MicrosoftDocs/sdk-api/sdk-api-src/content/schannel/ns-schannel-crypto_settings.md

 ## -remarks

 The following constant distinguishes between the different RSA padding modes and can be specified in the `strCngAlgId` field.
-Either of them can be used or the <a href="/windows/win32/seccng/cng-algorithm-identifiers">CNG algorithm identifier</a>.
+Either of these modes can be provided instead of the <a href="/windows/win32/seccng/cng-algorithm-identifiers">CNG algorithm identifier</a>.

 ```cpp
 #define SCHANNEL_RSA_PSS_PADDING_ALGORITHM L"SCH_RSA_PSS_PAD"